 At key stage one we encourage the children to read by giving them books to take home to read with their parents.
-The focus for reading in school is guided reading where children share and read a book together.
+Unless a child is experiencing a specific difficulty, we do not hear children read individually but as part of a guided group.
 Preparing for guided reading is an important part of home learning.
-We endeavour to hear children read individually where possible but rely on parents hearing their child read on a one-to-one basis at home.
 Other activities could include spellings, number bonds and times tables.
 Sometimes we ask children to find and collect things that we then use in science lessons, and occasionally we ask children to take home work that they have started in school when we believe that they would benefit from spending further time on it.
 Though some of the activities set may be to encourage mainly independent work other pieces are designed to be shared with parents.